Agoric/documentation/main/zoe/api/fees-and-metering.md

 ```

 The relative fee specified by contract code can be either LOW_FEE or
-HIGH_FEE, and the expiry can be SHORT_EXP or LONG_EXPIRY.
+HIGH_FEE, and the expiry can be SHORT_EXP or LONG_EXP.

 The translation from relative fees and expiries to absolute fees and
-expiries can be altered by changing `lowFee`,
+expiries can be altered when Zoe is created by changing `lowFee`,
 `highFee`, `shortExp`, and `longExp` in `zoeFeesConfig`.

 When a user makes an offer, Zoe checks whether the `expiry` in the